First National's commitment to privacy

 Safeguarding your information

-We review our security procedures regularly to ensure that they are being properly administered and that they remain effective and appropriate to the sensitivity of the personal information.
+We review privacy and security procedures regularly to ensure that they are being properly administered and that they remain effective and appropriate to the sensitivity of the personal information.
+We also ensure that there is a comparable

 In general, you can visit our Website without telling us who you are or submitting any personal information.
 However, we collect the IP (Internet Protocol) addresses of visitors to our Website and other information about your visit, such as page requests,